 On May 20, 2013, we entered into a loan agreement with Eluk Shipping Company Inc., a subsidiary of Diana Containerships, to provide to it an unsecured loan of up to \$50.0 million to be used for general corporate purposes and working capital, which was drawn on August 20, 2013.
 The loan was approved by the Independent Committee of the Board of Directors and the Board of Directors and bore interest at LIBOR plus a margin of 5% per annum and a back-end fee equal to 1.25% per annum on the outstanding amount, receivable on the repayment date of such amount.
-On September 9, 2015, the agreement was amended, pursuant to which the loan maturity was extended to March 15, 2022; interest decreased to at LIBOR plus a margin of 3% per annum; the back-end fee accumulated up to and became payable on the date of the amendment; and the borrowers agreed to pay to the lender a fee of \$0.2 million on the maturity date.
-In addition, the outstanding principal amount of the loan is repaid in amounts totalling \$5.0 million per annum, but not to exceed \$32.5 million in the aggregate.
+The loan was amended on July 28, 2014, and further amended on September 9, 2015, pursuant to which the loan maturity was extended to March 15, 2022; interest decreased to at LIBOR plus a margin of 3% per annum; the back-end fee accumulated up to and became payable on the date of the amendment; and the borrowers agreed to pay to the lender a fee of \$0.2 million on the maturity date.
+In addition, the outstanding principal amount of the loan is repaid in amounts totaling \$5.0 million per annum, but not to exceed \$32.5 million in the aggregate.
 The unsecured loan is guaranteed by Diana Containerships, and Diana Containerships and its subsidiaries may not incur additional indebtedness during the term of the loan without our prior consent.
 Also, the loan is subordinated to Diana Containerships' loan with the Royal Bank of Scotland.
+On August 24, 2016, Diana Shipping Inc.'s Independent Committee of the Board of Directors and the Board of Directors approved another amendment to the loan, pursuant to which the repayment of all outstanding principal amounts are deferred until the later of (i) the repayment or prepayment in full by Diana Containerships of a deferred amount under its loan agreement with The Royal Bank of Scotland plc, whose repayment is scheduled to commence on March 15, 2019 and be completed not later than June 15, 2021, and (ii) September 15, 2018.
+The amendment also changes the borrower under the loan to another wholly-owned subsidiary of Diana Containerships and provides for an increase of the interest rate for the period between September 12, 2016 (the effective date of the amendment) and December 31, 2018 to 3.35% per annum over LIBOR.

-Income from interest and fees for 2015, amounted to \$2.7 million and is included in Interest and other income in the respective consolidated statements of operations.
-As at December 31, 2015 and the date of this report, the loan receivable from Diana Containerships amounted to \$48.9 million and \$47.5 million, respectively.
+Income from interest and fees for 2016, amounted to \$1.7 million and is included in Interest and other income in the respective consolidated statements of operations.
+As at December 31, 2016 and the date of this report, the loan receivable from Diana Containerships amounted to \$45.4 million.